GULibrarySandbox/intro-text-mining-analysis-old/content/1-what.md

 Source: [http://www.sixdegreesoffrancisbacon.com](http://www.sixdegreesoffrancisbacon.com)

 -----

-# Why use computational methods
+# Why use computational methods?

 Text is considered even in the 21st century, the main form for "communicating, discovering and processing information" [(Sinclair and Rockwell, 2016)](https://ebookcentral-proquest-com.libraryproxy.griffith.edu.au/lib/griffith/detail.action?docID=4093339).
 Even popular non written forms of communication such as streamed videos are largely inaccessible without text-based searches of metadata such as title, description or creator, or from text within transcripts.